Home > Trans Equality > Confidentiality

-The Gender Recognition Act 2004 defines any information relating to a transsexual person’s gender recognition application as ‘protected information’.
-It is a criminal offence for anyone acquiring this protected information in an ‘official capacity’ to disclose it to a third party without the transsexual person’s consent.
-There are a few exceptions, for example if the information is required by the third party for the prevention or investigation of a crime or if the information is needed by medical professionals at a time when the trans person is too ill to be able to provide consent.
+The Gender Recognition Act 2004 defines any information relating to a trans person’s gender recognition application as ‘protected information’.
+It is a criminal offence for anyone acquiring this protected information in an ‘official capacity’ to disclose it to a third party without the trans person’s consent.
+There are a few exceptions, for example if the information is required for the prevention or investigation of a crime or if the information is needed by medical professionals at a time when the trans person is too ill to be able to provide consent.

 The information is deemed to have been acquired in an ‘official capacity’ if it was acquired by someone in connection with their function: